lauraschaposnik/old/_pages/books.md

 heading: Children books
 ---

-In the last few years my priorities and time allocations shifted slightly, and the <i>human development<i> of little bodies that orbit us has taken one of the first sports in my priority list.
+In the last few years my priorities and time allocations shifted slightly, and the <i>human development</i> of little bodies that orbit us has taken one of the first sports in my priority list.
 In an attempt to combine this with my research and the educator inside me,  I decided to start writing and illustrating children books.

 ## Ene and the Magic… Books